kukeiko/natex/README.md

 [lodash.intersection()](https://lodash.com/docs/4.16.2#intersection)

 ## _minus(...others: T[][]): Array&lt;T&gt;
-Returns a new array with unique values, where only the first occurence is kept.
+Returns a new array with items found in the other maps are removed.

 [lodash.difference()](https://lodash.com/docs/4.16.2#difference)